Adam Hofman

 Adam Hofman (born 23 May 1980) is a Polish public relations professional and a former politician.
+He graduated with a degree in political science from the University of Wrocław in 2004 and was actively involved in student politics, serving as the chairman of the Student Forum at his university.
+In 2022 Hofman graduated from Harvard Business School.

+Career

+Hofman served as a member of the Polish Parliament (Sejm) for three consecutive terms from 2005 to 2015.
 He was elected to the Sejm on 25 September 2005, getting 10,994 votes in 37 Konin district, running from the Law and Justice party list.
 He was the spokesperson for the Law and Justice party.
-He was expelled from this party for extorting public money for his private journey to Madrid.
-He later became involved in sports governing bodies, becoming the vice-president of the Poland Handball Federation.
+In 2014 he was expelled from this party for extorting public money for his private journey to Madrid.

 On 10 November 2014 Hofman was dismissed from the Law and Justice party for the so-called "airplane affair".
+In December of the same year, the prosecutor’s office investigated the situation and concluded that no crime had been committed.